.

 Potential supervisor: Margaret Bearman

 Workplaces are increasingly mediated by big data, analytics, and artificial intelligence.
 This has implications for universities and for learning-on-the-job.
-How do we navigate a world with new kinds of knowledge practices?
-This project could investigate learning practices across the continuum of higher and professional education.
+How do we learn to work in a world with new kinds of knowledge practices?
+Taking a practice theory or science technology studies (STS) or similar approach, this project could investigate learning practices across the continuum of higher and professional education.

 Diversity and inclusion in assessment and feedback design and practice